There are three elements that define the Trulaske execMBA:

 Yes.
 On-campus visits allow students to interact with classmates, professors and guests in a meaningful way.
 It also serves as an opportunity to apply the curriculum to contemporary business issues.

-Is the cost of travelling to campus included in the cost of the program?
+Is the cost of traveling to campus included in the cost of the program?

 No. Students are responsible for arranging their own transportation and lodging in Columbia, Missouri.
 However, the costs of the international residency, including airfare, hotel, and group activities, are included.